 There is some fabulous running in the Hyde Park area, which is located about 5 miles south of the Loop.
 Highlights of the area include the Lakefront trail out to Promontory Point, the University of Chicago campus, and the ‘Midway Pleasance’, a 1-mile European-style allée connecting Jackson Park and Washington Park.
 We’ve mapped out two routes, although there are a lot of options here to mix and match.
+Here’s a nice piece on Olmsted’s design for Washington Park.

 The other route option, 7.3 miles, adds a loop along the lakeshore out to Promontory Point (great views!) and Harold Washington Park, but does not do the Washington Park loop.